Junimeek/BaldiExtended/README.md

 - The original game and assets are from mystman12 (aka, [Basically, Games](https://basically-games.itch.io/))
 - [Junimeek](https://github.com/Junimeek): Programming, new maps

-This project uses a decompile by Jumpman25 and [porkypowers](https://porkypowers.itch.io/) on itch.io, found here:\
+This project uses a decompile by Jumpman25 and [porkypowers](https://porkypowers.itch.io/) on itch.io, found here:<br/>
 https://porkypowers.itch.io/baldi-open-source-classic-party